alecigne/deezer-datasync/README.md

 - Favorite albums
 - Favorite artists
-- List of playlists
+- Information about all your playlists
-- A single favorite playlist (will evolve in a future version)
+- A user-defined list of playlists with an associated list of tracks

 As of the current version, only GitHub is supported as a backend; the application will commit JSON files in this arborescence: